awsdocs/aws-security-hub-user-guide/doc_source/securityhub-integrations-managing.md

 The **Integrations** page in the AWS Management Console provides access to all of the available AWS and third\-party product integrations\.
 The AWS Security Hub API also provides operations to allow you to manage integrations\.

 **Note**
 Some integrations are not available in all Regions\.
-If an integration is not supported, it is not listed on the **Integrations** page\.
+If an integration is not supported in the current Region, it is not listed on the **Integrations** page\.
 See also [Integrations that are supported in China \(Beijing\) and China \(Ningxia\)](securityhub-regions.md#securityhub-regions-integration-support-china) and [Integrations that are supported in AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\)](securityhub-regions.md#securityhub-regions-integration-support-govcloud)\.

 ## Viewing and filtering the list of integrations \(console\)<a name="securityhub-integrations-view-filter"></a>